RobertGonzales1/Homelab/README.md

 16. Started Using Custom Made Cloud-init Image and Started to Rebuild LXC Containers into the Cloud-init Ubuntu Server VMs (01/2026)
 17. Started Using Azure Static Web Apps to Host Web Sites for Family.
 Also Now Use CI/CD Pipelines to Deploy Websites to Azure From Github Respoitories.
 (02/2026)
 18. Now Using Wildcard Certificate on Nginx (Using DNS Challenge) for Homelab Domain with Cloudflare Proxy Enabled.
 (02/2026)
+19. Completed Rebuilding all LXC Containers to Linux Ubuntu Server with Docker (02/2026)

 # My TO-DO List:
 1. ~~Figure Out How to Configure Cloudflare/Nginx so my Nginx can Renew SSL Certs when I have the Proxy Turned on in the DNS for Cloudflare.~~ Complete (02/2026)